 The first step to removing oxidation and giving your boat a new look entails washing and eliminating every form of surface dirt.
 Over time, your boat accumulates a great deal of grime, mold, and debris.

 An initial surface cleaning will make your boat detailing less strenuous.
 For this, use the cleaning equipment listed above.
-Also, ensure you have a good quality chamois to dry your boat's surfaces before beginning to polish or compound.
+Also, ensure you have a good quality chamois to dry your boat's surfaces before beginning to wax or compound.

 2. Removing Stains

 The next step involves removing the yellow and rust stains, which typically settle along the bottom of your boat and near the waterline.
 With good elbow grease, you can buff out the stains to give your boat a brighter look.

 Alternatively, you can use an approved rust stain remover that will make the task less daunting and is typically much faster but beware, these acidic products require a careful application, and be sure to use splash-proof goggles and gloves for this task.